 Negative feedback isn’t an immediate threat to your business if there are many positive testimonials too.
 How to increase the number of positive reviews?
 Just gather positive feedback yourself!
 Doing that, you’ll ensure that negative testimonials won’t be the only recommendation for your services.

 Gathering feedback from satisfied clients is much easier than you may imagine it.
-The most convenient way to collect feedback is to adopt a comprehensive social proof platform like crowdy.ai.
-Ask a client to leave feedback and send a personal survey to leave a text testimonial via email.
+The most convenient way to collect feedback is to adopt a comprehensive testimonial and rating platform like crowdy.ai.
+You need to send a rating survey to your client and ask to share their opinion.

-To record a video testimonial, a client gets a link to record a new video or upload their own one from Facebook, YouTube, etc. Then, crowdy.ai works on the data and features text and video testimonials on the website after your approval.
+To record a video testimonial, a client can make a new video or upload their own one from Facebook, YouTube, etc. Then, crowdy.ai works on the data and features text and video testimonials on the website after your approval.
 What’s more, crowdy.ai offers the ability to e-sign a contract between you and your testimonial sender.

 Don’t rush to react on impulse